-In the middle of the 16th century, the Portuguese began to settle and trade in the southwest area of the Macau peninsula.
+Historic Centre of Macau was formed in the middle of 16th century when the Portuguese began to settle and trade in the southwest area of the Macau peninsula.
 Macau subsequently developed into a main port in China open to the outside world before the 19th century.
 It was also an important international port in Asia.

 With its prosperity in international trading, Macau attracted more people to settle there from countries around the world.
 These people brought their different cultures, their social customs, and their religions to this area and built houses, churches, streets, fort and even a cemetery.
 This area is the core part of what is now called the Historic Centre of Macau.

 |Macau Municipal Council, Senaso Square |